hsma-tools/vidigi/README.md

 Queues are key steps in the model.

-`ex_4_community` and `ex_5_community_follow_up` are examples of models without a step where a simpy resource is used, instead using a booking calendar that determines the time that will elapse between stages for entities.
+It is possible to solely use queues and never make use of a simpy resource.

 By tracking each important step in the process as a 'queue' step, the movement of patients can be accurately tracked.